You can register here (online) to donate blood

 Donating blood provides a lifeline to those who are in desperate need due to a long term health issue or emergency.
+Each time you donate blood, the donation can help save or improve the lives of three adults or seven babies.

-Blood has many components which are vital for different uses; these components include; red cells, plasma and platelets.
+Blood has many components which are vital for different uses, including red cells, plasma and platelets.
 Red cells are used predominantly in treatments for cancer and blood diseases.
-Plasma provides proteins, nutrients and a clotting agent that is vital to shop bleeding.
+Plasma provides proteins, nutrients and a clotting agent that is vital to stop bleeding.
 Platelets are tiny cells used to help patients at a high risk of bleeding.
 They also contribute to the repair of damaged body tissue.

-- Please call NHS Blood & Transplant on tel no. 0300 123 23 23 to book your appointment.
-Please QUOTE Code R20 when booking your appointment.
+Please call NHS Blood & Transplant on +44 (0) 300 123 23 23 to book your appointment.
+Please QUOTE ACLT Code “BD R20” when booking your appointment.

 You can register here to donate blood online